Ladies & Gentlemen: The Most Terrifying Movie Of The Year

 Though this particular movie mom seems, well, unhinged, there's no doubt Collette will deliver a compelling performance.
 Her portrayal of stressed-out single mom Lynn Sear in The Sixth Sense was simultaneously heartbreaking and horrifying.
 We can only imagine what she'll bring to the table as the one who witnesses paranormal phenomena.

 Perhaps the scariest part of Hereditary?
-We have to wait until June 8, 2018 for the film to hit theaters.
+We have to wait until the summer for its release.
+It is out in the US on June 8, 2018 (UK release TBC).

 Advertisement